tomssmith17/CodeProjs2024/README.md

-This is a repo for geospatial projects I am working on
+This is a repo for geospatial projects and tutorial walkthroughs I am working on in 2024